IBM/dbb/Pipeline/RunIDZCodeReview/README.md

 # Run IBM IDZ Code Review in Batch based on the DBB Build Report

-This sample groovy script let you embed the IDZ Code Review Application, also known as IDZ Software Analyzer, into your CI/CD pipeline.
+This sample groovy script lets you embed the IDZ Code Review Application, also known as IDZ Software Analyzer, into your CI/CD pipeline.
 It requires that the IDZ code analysis tool is installed via FMID HAKGxxx.
 Please see the documentation at https://www.ibm.com/support/knowledgecenter/SSQ2R2_14.2.0/com.ibm.rsar.analysis.codereview.cobol.doc/topics/cac_zosbatch_overview.html

 This sample groovy `RunCodeReview.groogy` script
 - extracts information about the processed source code (Record Type TYPE_COPY_TO_PDS) from the DBB BuildReport.json